This article about Erasmus+ PIF has been last updated in January 2022.

 Before Erasmus+ application would ask for 3 questions in KA1 projects (brief presentation, relevant activities/experience & key staff/persons).
-Since 2017 this has been reduced to only 1 (description of your organisation); however, in the 3rd call of 2019 it’s back to the same 3 questions again.
+Since 2017 this has been reduced to only 1 (description of your organisation); however, (since 2019) it’s back to the same 3 questions again.

 Thus, it is really annoying when someone’s Erasmus+ PIF is not how it should be.
-This adds a headache for your partners (since they have to inquire addtionally for the missing information).
+This adds a headache for your partners (since they have to inquire additionally for the missing information).
 Also, you do not look professional.
 Think of your PIF as your CV.
 You would want it to be up-to-date, right?
 Not just that, the goal is to make it outstanding (see tips below).

 If your team consists of more than 1 person, it is recommended to put your Erasmus+ PIF on HTML (have it as a webpage).
 This way you can do updates whenever you want and be confident that everyone will have the latest version of it.
 Take a look at a good example from Active Youth (Lithuania-based youth NGO).